Brendon3Tang/CSE-110/index.md

 **As a programmer, I have learnt Java, C++, Assembly Language.
 I am learning HTML and CSS by my own right now.
 A lot of things happened since I jumped into upper divison courses, and I am struggling with it.
 Lacking practical experience in my career and coding ability are my current shortcomings, but I am doing my best to be a better programmer.**

 **There is a proverb that I really agree with:**
-> he best time to plant a tree was 20 years ago.
+> the best time to plant a tree was 20 years ago.
 The second best time is now.

 #Academic career
 - [x] Foothill College